himaivan/BAD2/README.md

 ```bash
 python cnn_3d_rnn.py 777
 ```
-Model ensemble can be performed by running several instances of model training (i.e., using different seed), and average the predictions.
+Model ensemble can be performed by running several instances of model training (i.e., using different seed values), and average the predictions.

 # Citation
 If you used this code please kindly cite the following paper: